heroiclabs/nakama-docs/docs/install-nakama-upgrade.md

 ## Manual upgrade

-You can upgrade one node or your whole cluster to latest Nakama by following the instructions below.
+You can upgrade one node or your whole cluster to the latest version of Nakama by following the instructions below.

 For each node in the cluster: